IGJoshua/coffi/README.md

 minimize the cost of marshaling data and optimize for performance, to make use of the low-level access Panama gives us.

+NOTE: Right now this library is in early alpha, and has not yet been released to Clojars.
+This will be remedied soon.

 ## Installation
 This library is available on Clojars.
 Add the following entry to the `:deps` key of your `deps.edn`: